Channels

 Install nullplatform's Slack application

-In Slack, add the nullplatform application to the channels where you want to receive notifications
+In Slack, invite the nullplatform application to the channels where you want to receive notifications

 Set notification channels for your teams, applications, etc.

-To create a notification channel for Slack, you can use the nullplatform CLI or send a POST request to create a channel.
+To create a notification channel for Slack, you can use the UI, the nullplatform CLI, or send a POST request to create a channel.

 Example request: